larry-athey/boilermaker/Instructions/README.md

 ![Serial Configuration Menu](https://github.com/user-attachments/assets/d612be73-193b-4cfc-8d32-baa44cb02adb)

+_**IMPORTANT:** Since this project relies on ESP32 v2.14 to v2.17 board libraries, it only supports WPA2 WiFi networks.
+While it might connect to a WPA3 network at startup, it will repeatedly fall offline and attempt to reconnect every minute.
+If your router cannot be switched to WPA2 mode, you will need a separate WiFi access point (not an additional router) for the Boilermaker to connect to._

 The menu options are as follows:

 **0. Set Device Name** - This is where you give your Boilermaker a personalized name.
 This will be displayed in the Web UI and is also used as its hostname when it announces its presence on your network.